junfanz1/junfanz1.github.io/_pages/About Me.md

 ## __Bio__

-My name is Junfan Zhu, I grow up in [Wuxi](https://en.wikipedia.org/wiki/Wuxi), a beautiful cultural city in China.
+My name is 朱俊帆 Junfan Zhu, I grow up in 无锡 [Wuxi](https://en.wikipedia.org/wiki/Wuxi), a beautiful cultural city in China.

 I'm currently an Analyst at Societe Generale in Chicago.
 I received M.S. degree in Financial Mathematics from the [University of Chicago](https://www.uchicago.edu/) in 2020 December.